koleary/Simple-English-Drupal-8/README.md

 # Simple-English-Drupal-8
 A translation of the Drupal 8 user interface text into simple english.

+##Rationale

+Simple English for Drupal 8 has two goals:
+1. To provide a simpler version of Drupal interface text that is more accessible to non-technical users, and users who do not speak English as a first language (like Simple English Wikipedia).
+2. To provide a test-bed for possible future global changes to Drupal interface test to make it more understandable to all users.

 ## To install simple english Drupal 8 interface translations on your site:

 1. Instal Drupal 8